yuenalaw/languageappreport/main.typ

 == Worker threads

+The worker threads are in charge of processing the video transcripts.

 An interesting aspect about Chinese is the fact there are no spaces between words.
 Word segmentation is thus difficult, as we cannot simply split sentences based on the whitespace character.
 Chinese characters additionally can have their own meaning by themselves, or be combined with other characters to form different words.

 One example is given from an article on chinese word segmentation @chinesewordseg.
 The phrase: '你们研究所有十个图书馆' can have multiple meanings depending on which characters you combine.